woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/validity.rst

 Although the display routine appears to render the polygon as a single area, the outer ring is a figure-eight, with a self-intersection in the middle.
 This results in two one-unit squares and a total area that is the sum of the two squares.

-Applying the :command:`ST_Area` function confirms the polygon's invalid status:
+Applying the :command:`ST_Area` function confirms the polygon's invalid status.

 .. code-block:: sql